-- a) Cessation, or near cessation, of the demand or need for services provided by the asset. - b) Significant long-term changes with an adverse effect on the entity have taken place during the period or will take place in the near future, in the technological, legal or government policy environment in which the entity operates. - c) During the period, an asset's market value has declined significantly more than would be expected as a result of the passage of time or normal use. - d) Market interest rates or other market rates of return on investments have increased during the period, and those increases are likely to affect the discount rate used in calculating an asset's value in use and decrease the asset's recoverable amount materially.
+- a) Cessation, or near cessation, of the demand or need for services provided by the asset. - b) Significant long-term changes with an adverse effect on the entity have taken place during the period or will take place in the near future, in the technological, legal or government policy environment in which the entity operates. - c) The item has become technologically obsolete. - d) During the period, an asset's market value has declined significantly more than would be expected as a result of the passage of time or normal use. - e) Market interest rates or other market rates of return on investments have increased during the period, and those increases are likely to affect the discount rate used in calculating an asset's value in use and decrease the asset's recoverable amount materially.